 2. Wear Latex Gloves When Using Spray Foam

-Similarly, when working with foam spray, we stupidly used the spray with our bare hands and would touch the newly extruded soft foam with our bare skin.
+Similarly, when working with foam spray, we stupidly used the spray with our bare hands and touched the newly extruded soft foam with our bare skin.
 Big mistake.
-Once the foam dried on our hands, it took DAYS to fully peel off.
+Once the foam dried on our hands, it took DAYS to peel off fully.

 Long story short, wear gloves when you work.